How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 House Rents in Japan

 - I would recommend Gaijinpot.com.
-It is a one-stop for all issues a foreigner might face in Japan.
+It is a one-stop shop for all issues a foreigner might face in Japan.
 They have an indicative listing of vacant apartments and the expected monthly rent.

 Mode of Transport in Japan

-- I don't drive in Japan.
-Like most of the population, I commute by the Metro trains which are convenient and on time (every single time!).
+- I don’t drive in Japan.
+Like most of the population, I commute by the Metro trains, which are convenient and on time (every single time!).

-- Japan has a well-connected metro and bullet train network so travelling is super easy and convenient here
+- Japan has a well-connected metro and bullet train network, so travelling is super easy and convenient here.

 - Some people also use bicycles to reach nearby places.

-What is it like to Work in Japan as an Expat
+What is it like to work in Japan as an expat?

 I was already working with Japanese clients in my home country (India) before moving to Tokyo.
-So I had an idea of their work style making it easy for me to adapt to the work culture when in Japan.
+So I had an idea of their work style, making it easy for me to adapt to the work culture when in Japan.

-- In many ways, it is similar to a typical Indian company but the importance of perfection, punctuality, and honesty cannot be undermined.
+- In many ways, it is similar to a typical Indian company, but the importance of perfection, punctuality, and honesty cannot be undermined.

-- The people of Japan are one of the most – Honest, Punctual and Selfless.
+- The people of Japan are one of the most honest, punctual, and selfless.

 - The communication is mostly in Japanese and can be a little difficult for someone who doesn't know the language.
 The language itself has three scripts and requires a lot of effort to master.

-- Since they believe in the concept of community - Usually the team members leave after the manager.
+- Since they believe in the concept of community, usually the team members leave after the manager.
 Hanging out with colleagues after office hours is considered good manners in some cases.
 There is a lot of respect for one another in Japan.

-- In fact, in Japan, junior members of the team also support in logistical aspects like arranging a farewell or hosting some events in the company.
+- In fact, in Japan, junior members of the team also provide support in logistical aspects like arranging a farewell or hosting some events in the company.

 - Some people do take power naps during the lunch hour.
 It helps in maintaining performance levels during the day.

-Behaviour in Japan
+Behavior in Japan

-- The Japanese are well researched and knowledgeable about their work.
+- The Japanese are well-researched and knowledgeable about their work.
 They would expect the same of you.

 Working hours in Japan

-- The working hours in Japan are generally long with people leaving for work at 8:00 and returning by 19:30.
+- The working hours in Japan are generally long, with people leaving for work at 8:00 and returning by 19:30.

-- Weekends (Sat and Sunday) are holidays.
+- Weekends (Saturday and Sunday) are holidays.

-Job opportunities in Japan for Expat Finance Professionals
+Job opportunities in Japan for expat finance professionals

 The immigration requirements have been considerably relaxed as the country faces a shortage of skilled workers.